 Identifying sites using aerial photos & OS maps

 Surveying CWS (using various habitat classification criteria including Phase 1, National Vegetation Classification (NVC), Integrated Habitat System (IHS) and Biodiversity Action Plan (BAP) priority habitats

 Managing the survey data (using software such as Recorder database and MapInfo GIS system)

 Evaluating the survey sites against County Wildlife Site Criteria

 Providing both written and verbal advice to landowners

 Help organise training days and attend training days

-Public engagement involvement e.g. assisting at Bioblitz events
+Public engagement involvement e.g. assisting at "Helping hands for heritage" events

 “The CWS trainee placement was an invaluable opportunity to gain experience in a competitive sector.
 I have learned a huge amount and really enjoyed participating as a valued member of the DBRC team”